ripclawffb/chocolatey-jenkins_pipeline/README.md

 1. Install Jenkins
 2. Install the recommended plugins
 3. Install the Jenkins Gitlab Plugin
 4. Create an [SSH key pair](https://docs.gitlab.com/ce/ssh/README.html) for a new user to be used as a deploy key by Jenkins so the agents can checkout branches from Gitlab via ssh.
+Give this user Developer permissions to the Gitlab project so the build status can be reported back.
    *Note: Leave the passphrase blank, otherwise, Jenkins will not be able to checkout branches
 5. Create a deploy key for the Gitlab project
     1. Navigate to the Gitlab project dashboard